ibm-messaging/mq-smf-csv/README.md

 August 2016
 * Add correlator field to better link WQ/WTID/WTAS
 * Add user-written content in docs directory.
 How to use SQL.

 October 2016
 * Support reading from large (>2GB) files
+* SMF 115 subtype 231 (CHIN) records do not use same scale for qwhsdurn (though this seems to be undocumented)

 Pull requests